1. Output information

 It has been possible to estimate the number of UK residents marrying abroad and the number of overseas residents marrying in the UK using data from the International Passenger Survey (IPS).
 These estimates are based on visits of less than 12 months and are derived from interviews conducted at the end of visits, where the main reason for visit was marriage.
 These estimates are based on a very small number of IPS interviews and so the standard errors on the estimates are correspondingly high.

 In 2019, an estimated 71,000 UK residents went abroad to get married and an estimated 7,000 overseas residents married in the UK.
-This represents a decrease compared with 2018, when 94,000 UK residents were estimated to have married abroad, and a decrease from 13,000 overseas residents estimated to have married in the UK.
-Comparable figures are not available for 2020 as the IPS was suspended from March 2020 as a result of the coronavirus (COVID-19) pandemic.
-The survey resumed in January 2021.
+Comparable figures are not available for 2020 as the IPS was suspended from March 2020 because of the coronavirus (COVID-19) pandemic.
+The survey resumed in January 2021 although some travel restrictions were in place during 2021 when 38,000 UK residents were estimated to have married abroad and 3,000 overseas residents were estimated to have married in the UK.

 Our Population trends report: marriages abroad, 2002 to 2007 (PDF, 1,815KB) suggests that the vast majority (around 90%) of the marriages to UK residents estimated as taking place abroad are to residents of England and Wales, while only about half of people coming to the UK to get married do so in England and Wales.